sr-murthy/continuedfractions/docs/sources/getting-started.rst

 -  :py:meth:`~continuedfractions.lib.convergent` - returns the :math:`k`-th convergent of a continued fraction from a sequence of elements as a :py:class:`fractions.Fraction` instance.
 - :py:meth:`~continuedfractions.lib.convergents` - generates a sequence of all convergents of a continued fraction from a sequence of its elements.
 -  :py:meth:`~continuedfractions.lib.remainder` - returns the :math:`k`-th remainder of a continued fraction from a sequence of elements as a :py:class:`fractions.Fraction` instance.
+- :py:meth:`~continuedfractions.lib.remainders` - generates a sequence of all remainders of a continued fraction from a sequence of its elements.
 -  :py:meth:`~continuedfractions.lib.mediant` - returns the :math:`k`-th left or right mediant of two rational numbers, given as :py:class:`fractions.Fraction` values; the mediant is returned as a :py:class:`fractions.Fraction` instance.

 .. note::